 The pressure is on to find a decent paying job.

-But, if you’re smart about managing your student loan debt, it may not be as difficult as you think.
+But, if you’re smart about managing your student loans debt, it may not be as difficult as you think.

 Expenses add up quickly and often without us realizing it.
 From books and everyday necessities to tuition; college is expensive.